wavefrontHQ/docs/pages/doc/query_language_reference.md

 <tr>
 <td><span style="color:#3a0699;font-weight:bold">&lt;tsExpression&gt;</span></td>
 <td>
 Describes one or more time series.
-A  time series is a sequence of data points that each consist of a data value and a timestamp.
+A  time series is a sequence of data points that each consists of a data value and a timestamp.
 Every time series is identified by a unique combination of metric name, source name, and point tag values.
-A <strong>tsExpression</strong> may be:
+A <strong>tsExpression</strong> may be any of the following:

 <ul>
 <li>A <strong>ts() function</strong>, which returns all points that match a metric name, filtered by source names, source tags, and point tags. (<a href="alerts_dependencies.html">Alert metrics</a> are filtered by alert tags.)